drone/drone-plugin-index/content/devops-israel/drone-lambda/index.md

 AWS region.
 This variable overrides the default region of the in-use profile, if set

-If these are not set, the plugin will use the instance IAM role [ Recommended MO ]
+If these are not set, the plugin will use the instance IAM role [ Recommended method ]

 # Parameter Reference